Ikebukuro Station: History

 Tobu opened a department store adjoining its station on 29 May 1962.
 Around the same time, the Tobu station platforms were expanded with three tracks.

 In March 1992, automatic ticket barriers were installed at the north exit of the Tobu Station, and in June of the same year, the Tobu Department Store was expanded with the addition of the Metropolitan Plaza annex located on the south side.

 The station facilities of the Marunouchi and Yurakucho Lines were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

-In June 2008, the Tobu station ticket barriers were colour-coded into three "zones": North, Central, and South.
+In June 2008, the Tobu station ticket barriers were color-coded into three "zones": North, Central, and South.

 Chest-height platform edge doors were installed on the Tokyo Metro Yurakucho Line platforms in January 2011.

-Station numbering was introduced to the JR platforms in 2016 with Ikebukuro being assigned station numbers JY13 for the Yamanote line, JA12 for the Saikyo line, and JS21 for the Shonan-Shinjuku line.
+Station numbering was introduced to the JR platforms in 2016 with Ikebukuro being assigned station numbers JY13 for the Yamanote Line, JA12 for the Saikyo Line, and JS21 for the Shonan-Shinjuku Line.

+On 1 March 2024, the departure melody on both Yamanote Line platforms was changed to the theme song of Bic Camera.
+The company has its head office and a major store building in the area.